What is The Comfort Ability?

 Who can attend the Comfort Ability?

 Youth ages 10-17 are eligible sign up for the Comfort Ability.
-The Comfort Ability is currently being offered in the United States and Canada.
+The Comfort Ability is currently being offered in the United States, Canada, and Australia.

 Click here to find out where you can access this program.

 Rachael Coakley, Ph.D., is the Director of Clinical Innovation and Outreach in Pain Medicine in the Department of Anesthesia, Critical Care and Pain Medicine at Boston Children’s Hospital.
 She is also an assistant professor at Harvard Medical School.
 Dr. Coakley specializes in teaching children, adolescents and parents effective strategies to cope with pediatric chronic pain and pain-related stress using relaxation, mindfulness, and cognitive behavioral skills.
 She has published numerous articles and chapters on pediatric pain management and related topics and has presented at national and international conferences.

 Dr. Coakley founded The Comfort Ability in 2011 and directs the implementation at Boston Children’s Hospital.
 For her work with The Comfort Ability program she was granted the 2016 David Weiner Award for Innovation in Child Health.
 The Comfort Ability program is made possible by the Sara Page Mayo Endowment for Pediatric Pain Research & Education and the Department of Anesthesiology & Perioperative Medicine at Boston Childrens Hospital.

 Dr. Coakley’s book, “When Your Child Hurts: Effective Strategies to Increase Comfort, Reduce Stress and Break the Cycle of Chronic Pain” (Yale University Press), won a 2016 National Parenting Products Award (NAPPA).